linkedconnections/csa.js/README.md

 # Connection Scan Algorithm for JavaScript
 [![Build Status](https://travis-ci.org/linkedconnections/csa.js.svg)](https://travis-ci.org/linkedconnections/csa.js)

+State:

-State: basic csa without footpaths is functional
+* basic csa without footpaths is functional

+* merger that combines different streams of connections is functional

 The Connection Scan Algorithm (CSA) for Javascript takes a stream of "connections" and transforms it into a stream of solutions to get from a certain stop to a certain stop.
 The algorithm will find the earliest arrival times first, and will return alternatives as long as the stream runs.